-The procedure for migrating a new DS4000 storage expansion enclosure is as follows:
+The procedure for migrating a new DS4000 storage expansion enclosure, follows in "Activity 1: Preliminary activities."

-Before you attempt to complete the drive migration procedure, review the information provided in Chapter 1 and perform the steps documented in Chapter 2, "Prerequisites to adding capacity and hard drive migration," on page 41.
+Before you attempt to complete the drive migration procedure, review the information provided in Chapter 1 and perform the steps documented in Chapter 2, "Prerequisites to adding capacity and hard drive migration," on page 43.

-Before disconnecting any storage expansion enclosures from a DS4000 Storage Subsystem, to ensure a successful migration of your drives to the DS4000 Storage Subsystem, perform the following steps:
+Before disconnecting any storage expansion enclosures from a DS4000 Storage Subsystem, to ensure a successful migration of your drives to the DS4000 Storage Subsystem, perform the following steps.